Quick Facts: Earning an Ed.D. in Tennessee

 Educational Leadership Training

 - Associate Leadership Institute (ALI): ALI is run by TOSS and open to principals, assistant principals, and supervisors.
-The institute provides hands-on, fully aligned professional development opportunities, including ALI training events with TASL credits.
+The institute provides hands-on, fully aligned professional development opportunities.

 - Superintendent Leadership Institute (SLI): Run by TOSS, SLI is made up of various professional development opportunities throughout the year, including workshops, conferences, and other collaboration-focused training.